Javacord/Javacord/.github/README_template.md

 ## Deprecation policy

-A method or class which was marked as deprecated can be removed with the next minor release (but it will usually stay for several minor releases).
+A method or class that is marked as deprecated can be removed with the next minor release (but it will usually stay for several minor releases).
 A minor release might remove a class or method without having it deprecated, but we will do our best to deprecate it before removing it.
-We are unable to guarantee this though, because we might have to remove / replace something due to changes made by Discord which we are unable to control.
+We are unable to guarantee this though, because we might have to remove / replace something due to changes made by Discord, which we are unable to control.
 Usually you can expect a deprecated method or class to stay for at least 6 months before it finally gets removed, but this is not guaranteed.

 ## Discord Server